-Faculty Advisor: Dr. Clayton Black, Associate Professor of History
+Faculty Advisor: Dr. Nicole Grewling, Associate Professor of German

-WC abroad programs in England, Finland, France, Germany, Ireland, Italy, Scotland, and Spain
+WC abroad programs in England, Finland, France, Germany, Ireland, Italy, the Netherlands, Scotland, and Spain

-Required language of study: French, German, Portuguese, Spanish, or another European language abroad.
+Required language of study: French, German, Spanish, or another European language abroad.

 In addition to the Common Requirements for all concentrations, students must complete two courses related to Europe at Washington College.